Turkey, China in firing line as Biden holds summit with Nato allies

 Ukrainian shout-out

-Ukrainian president Volodymyr Zelenskiy was unhappy that he was not invited to the Nato summit, as he continues his campaign to get the allies to commit to a definite schedule for Ukraine’s ambition to join the military alliance.
+Ukrainian President Volodymyr Zelenskiy was unhappy that he was not invited to the Nato summit, as he continues his campaign to get the allies to commit to a definite schedule for Ukraine’s ambition to join the military alliance.

 Ukraine was explicitly mentioned in the G7 communiqué that ended on June 14 with many of the same attendees, with the collected leaders reiterating their support for the country and its sovereignty.

-Ukraine was almost certainly discussed at the Nato summit, although there is still no commitment to allowing it into the alliance, a threshold move that remains a red line for Russia.
+Ukraine was almost certainly discussed at the Nato summit, although there is still no commitment to allowing it to join the alliance, a move that remains a red line for Russia.

 Zelenskiy said on June 14 that he wanted a clear “yes” or “no” from Biden on giving Ukraine a plan to join Nato.

-In a joint interview with Reuters, the Associated Press and Agence France-Press, Zelenskiy said he received assurances that Biden would not use Ukraine as a bargaining tool in his meeting with Putin this week.
+In a joint interview with Reuters, the Associated Press and Agence France-Presse, Zelenskiy said he had received assurances that Biden would not use Ukraine as a bargaining tool in his meeting with Putin this week.

 But Biden has already thrown Ukraine under the bus to an extent by conceding to Germany’s demands that the controversial Nord Stream 2 gas pipeline be completed.
 It will allow the Russian gas transit business directed west to entirely bypass Ukraine and cost it some $2bn in transit revenues a year as a result.

 Biden was asked if Ukraine will be allowed to join Nato in future at the press conference and fudged the answer.
 "Depends on whether they meet the criteria.
-The fact is they still have to clean up corruption...school’s out on that question,” Biden replied.
+The fact is, they still have to clean up corruption...school’s out on that question,” Biden replied.

 The same line was floated by German lawmakers two weeks ago: Ukraine will be allowed to apply for membership once it meets the “criteria” and specifically deals with its corruption problem.

-However, these “criteria” are no spelled out or defined in any way other than “deal with the outstanding problems.”
-Zelenskiy has been calling for something more specific: inclusion in the Nato Membership Action Plan (MAP), where the criteria to join the alliance are spelled out in detail and monitored.
+However, these “criteria” are not spelled out or defined in any way other than “deal with the outstanding problems.”
+Zelenskiy has been calling for something more specific: the country's inclusion in the Nato Membership Action Plan (MAP), where the criteria to join the alliance are spelled out in detail and monitored.

 Zelenskiy welcomed Biden’s comments but read more into them than they offered.

-“Commend @NATO partners' understanding of all the risks and challenges we face.
-NATO leaders confirmed that will become a member of the Alliance & the #MAP is an integral part of the membership process. deserves due appreciation of its role in ensuring Euro-Atlantic security,” Zelenskiy said in a tweet.
+“Commend @Nato partners' understanding of all the risks and challenges we face.
+Nato leaders confirmed that will become a member of the Alliance & the #MAP is an integral part of the membership process.
+Deserves due appreciation of its role in ensuring Euro-Atlantic security,” Zelenskiy said in a tweet.

 Previously, following a call between Biden and Zelenskiy last week, the White House had to ask Bankova to tone down a similar tweet that suggested Biden had promised Ukraine membership in Nato during the call.

 "Commend @NATO partners' understanding of all the risks and challenges we face," he wrote.
-"NATO leaders confirmed that will become a member of the Alliance,” Zelenskiy initially tweeted.
+"NATO leaders confirmed that will become a member of the Alliance,” Zelenskiy had initially tweeted.

 Biden then said at a press conference following the conversation that Nato would stand behind Ukraine's "sovereignty and territorial integrity," but didn't mention the country joining the alliance.
 It quickly became clear that Ukraine had overstated what happened by not including when the country might be admitted.

-Nevertheless Biden has thrown his weight behind Ukraine’s struggle against Russia, albeit on more informal terms and with caveats.
+Nevertheless, Biden has thrown his weight behind Ukraine’s struggle against Russia, albeit on more informal terms and with caveats.

 "We will do all that we can to put Ukraine in the position to be able to continue to resist Russian physical aggression," he said during the June 14 press conference.
 "And it will not just depend on me, whether or not we conclude that Ukraine can become part of Nato, it will depend on the alliance and how they vote."